 Poor Quality Leads

 Zillow offers a Lead Guarantee where if you don’t receive a lead within a week, it’s free to list until you do (for up to 8 weeks).
 However, we have found that while we receive a large number of leads from Zillow, many of them are not very good quality leads.
 Zillow makes it easy for people searching for rentals to immediately request information directly from the listing.
 But in our experience, a follow up or response to the tenant often results in no further reply from them.
 As a result, landlords dedicate resources and time to respond to these leads, but they often don’t lead to any follow up, let alone a showing or application.

-While Zillow Rental Manager does offer tenant screening, rent collection and some lease signing tools, they do not yet have some of the common property management tools that other property management software commonly do.
+While Zillow Rental Manager does offer tenant screening, rent collection and some lease signing tools, they do not yet have some of the common property management tools as other property management software.
 For example, Zillow does not offer reporting and accounting tools, nor any method for landlords and tenants to communicate and submit maintenance requests.
 Additionally, features such as lease customization and creation are currently available only in Florida, Oregon, Colorado, and select markets in Illinois.

 I recently listed a rental on Zillow and encountered an issue.
-I correctly entered the property’s location, but after I published the listing, the property location showed incorrectly on the map.
+I correctly entered the property’s location, but after publishing the listing, the property location showed up incorrectly on the map.
 In fact, it showed the apartment in a completely different city!
 The only way to correct this was to contact Zillow customer service online.
 The issue was finally resolved, but who knows how many potential tenants didn’t see my listing or ignored it altogether.

 Inaccurate Rental Price Recommendations

 Zillow’s Rent Zestimate tool is primarily based on algorithms using the property’s physical attributes, comparable properties, and other publicly available information.
 Thus, the method may ignore other variables and come up with an inaccurate rent price.
 At the end of the day, it is up to the landlord or property owner to look at the Rent Zestimate very carefully, check a variety of other good rent estimates, and then set the prices themselves.

 Alternatives to Zillow Rental Manager